Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 $348.5K / 1500 users = $232 recurring monthly revenue

-How do you track SaaS marketing metrics?
+How do you track marketing metrics?

-Tracking these metrics is relatively easy when you have the right tools and help.
 For example, you have Google Analytics, Mixpanel, and Heap to track user engagement and total revenue.
-Or if you use customer relationship management (CRM) software like Salesforce or Hubspot, you can monitor customer acquisition, retention, and churn rates.
+Or, if you use customer relationship management (CRM) software like Salesforce or HubSpot, you can monitor customer acquisition, retention, and churn rates.

 hand indicate metric tracking spreadsheet on the screen with pen .